The Ultimate Variegated Pothos Care Guide

 Go in knowing exactly what plant you’re looking for and its characteristics to avoid paying a higher price for a common cultivar.

-Popular Types of Variegated Pothos
+Variegated Pothos Leaves

 Most Pothos types, bar a few popular options like Neon and Jade, are variegated to some degree.
 What sets each one apart is the pattern and color of the variegation.